pond/hubssolib/gem/README.md

 Some configuration is needed using externally set environment variables.
 These are actually picked up by the Hub gem but you won't know what values to set until the application, DRb server and gem are all installed.

-*   `HUB_CONNECTION_URI` — as already discussed, this must hold a DRb URI giving the connection socket on which the server listens and to which clients connect.
+*   `HUB_CONNECTION_URI` — as already discussed, this holds a DRb URI giving the connection socket on which the server listens and to which clients connect; it defaults to `~/.hub_drb`.
 *   `HUB_PATH_PREFIX` — sometimes the Hub Gem redirects to various locations within the Hub application.
 If you have installed the application away from document root, specify the prefix to put onto redirection paths here (otherwise, provide an empty string).
 For example, when redirecting to the `account` controller's `login` method, the path used is `HUB_PATH_PREFIX + '/account/login'`.
 *   `HUB_BYPASS_SSL` - normally Hub sets cookies as secure-only in Production mode, requiring `https` fetches.
 This isn't enforced in e.g. development mode.
 If you want to allow insecure transport in Production, set `HUB_BYPASS_SSL` to `true`.